xlcollaborative/xlc-agreement/agreement.md

 ### Distributing Payments

-Any contributor who receives payment under a sublicense must try to pay other contributors their [equal shares](#equal-pay) of funds received within fourteen calendar days, according to their [payment instructions](#payment-instructions), [retrying](#retry) as necessary.
+Any contributor who receives payment under a sublicense must pay other contributors their [equal shares](#equal-pay) of funds received within fourteen calendar days, according to their [payment instructions](#payment-instructions), [retrying](#retry) as necessary.

 ### Payment Processing Fees